 Are you the kind of person who feels the need to apologize for everything, even things you can’t control?
 Like being you?
 You are who you are, and you shouldn’t feel the need to apologize for that.
 Some of the things that you should stop apologizing for, include; your emotions, appearance, opinions, asking questions, or your uniqueness.

 By learning how to become unapologetically yourself, you practice self-love and self-compassion.
-You accept yourself the way you are and recognize that you have a mind of your own, and therefore, your beliefs and opinions are valid.
+You accept yourself the way you are and recognize that you have a mind of your own, and therefore, it is okay to stand up for your beliefs and express your opinions.